Which employers offer HR graduate training schemes?

-- Network Rail runs a three-year rotational human resources graduate scheme.
+- Gist offers a 12-month human resources graduate scheme.

 Public service and charity

-- You can apply for a HR officer job with the Army.
+- You can apply for an HR officer job with the Army .

 Retail and consumer goods

-- Bakkavor runs a two-year human resources graduate programme, and you are likely to work both within a factory function and central HR functions.
+- Bakkavor runs a three-year human resources graduate programme in which you are likely to work both within a factory function and central HR functions.